-- (1) Subject to sub-clause 9.1(4), the ordinary hours of work, exclusive of meal hours, must not exceed an average of 38 per week. - (2) Ordinary hours of work will be worked: - (a) between 6.00am and 6.00pm Monday to Friday Inclusive and between 6.00am and 12.00 noon on a Saturday, and - (b) in one of the following ways: - (I) on 19 days over a 4 week cycle (in which case, the ordinary hours of work shall not exceed 8 hours per day, Monday to Friday inclusive, between 6.00am and 6.00pm); or - (ii) on 10 days over a 2 week cycle (in which case, the ordinary hours of work shall not exceed 8 hours per day, Monday to Friday, on 9 days of the cycle and 4 hours on any 1 day of the cycle, between 6.00am and 6.00pm); or - (iii) on 5 days in any week (in which case, the ordinary hours of work shall be worked between 6.00am and 6.00pm Monday to Friday inclusive such that either: - (A) the ordinary hours on 4 days of any 1 week shall not exceed 8 hours and on 1 day of the week shall not exceed 6 hours, or - (B) the ordinary hours of work on each day of the week shall not exceed 7 hours and 36 minutes); or - (iv) on 51⁄2 days in any week (in which case, the ordinary hours of work shall not exceed 6 hours and 48 minutes per day Monday to Friday inclusive and 4 hours on Saturday). - (3) Where the company and employee agree, rostered days off which occur as a result of employees working in accordance with this sub-clause may accumulate to a maximum of 5 days.
-Accumulated days may be taken at any time agreed between the company and the employee and must be taken within 6 months of accrual. - (4) Notwithstanding any other provision of this agreement, the ordinary hours of a weekly employee may be worked up to 10 hours on any day.
-If ordinary working hours are to exceed 8 on any day but not more than 10, the arrangement must be subject to agreement between the company and the majority of employees concerned. - (5) If a majority of employees covered by this agreement do not wish to work their ordinary hours over a 51⁄2 day week, the company must not do so unless not doing so would be reasonably likely to result in a: - (a) detriment to the public interest;
+- (1) Subject to sub-clause 9.1(4), the ordinary hours of work, exclusive of meal hours, must not exceed an average of 38 per week. - (2) Ordinary hours of work will be worked: - (a) between 6.00 am and 6.00 pm Monday to Friday inclusive and between 6.00 am and 12.00 noon on a Saturday, and - (b) in one of the following ways: - (i) on 19 days over a 4 week cycle (in which case, the ordinary hours of work shall not exceed 8 hours per day, Monday to Friday inclusive, between 6.00 am and 6.00 pm); or - (ii) on 10 days over a 2 week cycle (in which case, the ordinary hours of work shall not exceed 8 hours per day, Monday to

+Friday, on 9 days of the cycle and 4 hours on any 1 day of the cycle, between 6.00 am and 6.00 pm); or

+- (iii) on 5 days in any week (in which case, the ordinary hours of work shall be worked between 6.00 am and 6.00 pm Monday to Friday inclusive such that either: - (A) the ordinary hours on 4 days of any 1 week shall not exceed 8 hours and on 1 day of the week shall not exceed 6 hours, or - (B) the ordinary hours of work on each day of the week shall not exceed 7 hours and 36 minutes); or - (iv) on 5-1/2 days in any week (in which case, the ordinary hours of work shall not exceed 6 hours and 48 minutes per day Monday to Friday inclusive and 4 hours on Saturday). - Where the company and employee agree, rostered days off may accumulate to a maximum of 5 days.
+Accumulated days may be taken at any time agreed between the company and the employee and must be taken within 6 months of accrual. - (4) Despite any other provision of this agreement, the ordinary hours of a weekly employee may be worked up to 10 hours on any day.
+If ordinary working hours are to exceed 8 on any day but not more than 10, the arrangement must be subject to agreement between the company and the majority of employees concerned. - (5) If a majority of employees covered by this agreement do not wish to work their ordinary hours over a 5 day week, the company must not do so unless not doing so would be reasonably likely to result in a: - (a) detriment to the public interest; - (b) loss in the value of goods handled or to be handled; - (c) reduced efficiency of production, or - (d) reduced efficiency of the necessary services.

-- (b) loss in the value of goods handled or to be handled; - (c) reduced efficiency of production, or - (d) reduced efficiency of the necessary services. - (6) Any dispute as to whether ordinary hours of work can be worked in other than 51⁄2 days without detriment, loss or reduction as aforesaid shall be determined in accordance with the procedure set out in clause 34.2. - (7) It is a condition of allowing a 19 day/4 week cycle, a 10 day/2 week cycle or a 5 day week that, if required, employees shall comply with the reasonable and lawful orders of the company as to working overtime including working overtime on Saturday. - (8) Once starting times have been fixed they must not be altered without 7 days notice being given by the company to the employees.
-However, in an emergency, the company and an employee may agree to change the employee's commencing and ceasing times with less than 7 days notice, provided that the employee may have the union delegate present when such matters are discussed.
+- (6) Any dispute as to whether ordinary hours of work can be worked in other than 5-1/2 days without detriment, loss or reduction shall be determined in accordance with the procedure set out in clause 35.2. - (7) It is a condition of allowing a 19 day/4 week cycle, a 10 day/2 week cycle or a 5 day week that, if required, employees shall comply with the reasonable and lawful orders of the company as to working overtime including working overtime on Saturday. - Once starting times have been fixed they must not be altered without 7 days notice being given by the company to the employees.
+However, in an emergency, the company and an employee may agree to change the employee's commencing and ceasing times with less than 7 days notice, provided that the employee may have a union delegate present when such matters are discussed.